Driving license in the Philippines: Restriction codes

 Drivers are assigned a restriction code that designates which type of vehicle they can operate.
 Restriction codes are based on the kind of vehicle and their gross vehicle weight.
-A new restriction code system which is similar to the European and United Kingdom version is now in use since January of 2021.
+A new restriction code system which is similar to the European and United Kingdom version is now in use since January 2021.
 A driver approved of driving a manual transmission (MT) vehicle is allowed to also drive automatic, whereas those approved for automatic transmission (AT) can not drive manual.